 An Associate in Arts Degree is awarded to the student successfully completing 60 semester hours of course work with a minimum G.P.A. of 2.00.
-Requirements for the Associate in Arts selected from the general requirements are:
+Requirements for the Associate in Arts selected from the general requirements are

-- 1. Nine (9) hours of Communications (Composition and Public Speaking); - Eight (8) hours of mathematics and science, at least one (1) course from each area; - Nine (9) hours of social sciences from two areas; - Nine (9) hours of humanities from any two of four areas; - 5.
-Five (5) hours of distributed courses from the four areas above; and - One (1) hour of instituional requirement. - Three (3) hours of computer literacy requirement.

-An additional sixteen (16) catalog hours are required:

-- 1. Sixteen (16) hours of electives from Arts & Science - 2.
-Sixteen (16) hours from applied sciences and technologies courses, or - 3.
-Sixteen (16) hours of combined electives from one (1) and two (2) above. - Developmental courses (numbered <100) do not count toward a degree.
+- Nine (9) hours of English and speech; Eight (8) hours of mathematics and science, at least one (1) course from each area; - Nine (9) hours of social science from two areas; Nine (9) hours of humanities from any two of four areas; - Five (5) hours of distributed courses from the four areas above; and One (1) hour of instituional requirement. - 7.
+Three (3) hours of computer requirement.
+An additional sixteen (16) catalog hours are required: - Sixteen (16) hours of electives from Arts & Science Sixteen (16) hours from applied sciences and technologies courses, or - Sixteen (16) hours of combined electives from one (1) and two (2) above Developmental courses (numbered <100) do not count toward a degree.